vzhang90/Kickstarter_Analysis/README.md

 ## Overview of Project

-The purpose of analyzing data on this kickstarter campaigns is to help Louise know how different campaigns fared in relation to their launch dates and their funding goals.
+Louise is an up-and-coming playwright, whose recent first crowdfunding campaign ever came close to funding her play *Fever.* Despite not reaching her initially estimated $10,000 fundraising goal in a short amount of time, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.

+This project's main purpose is to analyze the data with Excel to organize, sort, and analyze crowdfunding data to determine whether there are specific factors that make a project's campaign successful.

 ## Analysis & Challenges
+To help Louise better understand campaigns from start to finish,

 ![Theater_Outcomes_vs_Launch](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Theater_Outcomes_vs_Launch.png)

 The Theater Outcomes vs Launch line chart showed the outcomes based on a function of time.